Gregory G. Katsas: Federal judicial service

-On September 7, 2017, President Donald Trump nominated Katsas to serve as a United States Circuit Judge of the United States Court of Appeals for the District of Columbia Circuit, to the seat vacated by Judge Janice Rogers Brown, who retired on August 31, 2017.
+On September 7, 2017, President Donald Trump nominated Katsas to serve as a United States circuit judge of the U.S. Court of Appeals for the District of Columbia Circuit, to the seat vacated by Judge Janice Rogers Brown, who retired on August 31, 2017.

 On October 17, 2017, a hearing on his nomination was held before the Senate Judiciary Committee.
 On November 9, 2017, his nomination was reported out of committee by an 11–9 vote.

-On November 27, 2017, the United States Senate invoked cloture by a 52–48 vote.
-On November 28, 2017, by a party line vote except for John Neely Kennedy R-LA and Joe Manchin D-WV, with Bob Corker and John McCain absent, the Senate voted to confirm Katsas by a 50–48 vote.
+On November 27, 2017, the United States Senate invoked cloture on his nomination by a 52–48 vote.
+On November 28, 2017, by a party line vote except for John Neely Kennedy R-LA and Joe Manchin D-WV, with Bob Corker and John McCain absent, Katsas was confirmed by a 50–48 vote.
 He received his judicial commission on December 8, 2017.

+He is currently considered the top “feeder” judge, sending the highest number of his law clerks to clerk on the Supreme Court since his appointment to the bench in 2018.
+Katsas “has sent at least 18 of his law clerks to the high court since the October 2019 term,” according to National Law Journal.